radnerd-42/Homelab/README.md

 power_strip_mount.stl - This is a panel that will take screws to mount a power strip to plug everything into.

 switch_shelf.stl - This is specifically designed for switches like the NETGEAR GS308EP POE switch.
 Easily modified, but purpose built for now.

+pi_caddy.stl - This is a caddy for Pi SBC's for use with the shelf here.
+This is a modification of the caddy available from RFX01 at https://www.thingiverse.com/thing:4517415/files

+pic_shelf.stl - This is a shelf that will hold 3 of the caddy's above.
+The height allows for hats on the Pi's, like POE hats so things can be accessed from the front.